PureVPN Capture from log files that do not exist!

 If PureVPN has issued and has Terms of Service that explicitly state that they do not collect and store the services of users of the service in log files, it has an obligation even if it collects to keep this information private.

-Although Lin did something that was against the law, there are many who use the service to gain additional anonymity without malicious intent.
+Although Lin did something that was against the law, there are many who use the service to have additional anonymity without having purpose.
 These reasons can be:

-For access to entertainment content from iTunes, Netflix, YouTube, etc.
+To access entertainment content from , Netflix, YouTube, etc.

 For access to networks and websites that are censored by oppressive regimes.